 - But it always seems to send to the same location.
-This is one of the locations will receive the stock, and will again ship all of it to that location.
+This is one of the areas that will receive the stock, and will again ship all of it to that location.

 The problem is very few supply chains work like this, so what I have described will simply not meet the business requirement.

-In fact, the only time it works properly is when there is the sufficient demand, and the deployment is set up as a pull.
+The only time it works properly is when there is sufficient demand, and the deployment is set up as a pull.
 The inbound or network optimizer works in the same problematic way.
-If locations E and F are supplied by location D and the costs are as follows:
+If locations E and F are supplied by location D, and the costs are as follows:

 Test Case 3